About trees in Bracknell Forest

 A relic from the Warfield Park Estate, these veteran Sweet Chestnut trees are thought to be approximately 200 years old.
 The Chestnut “walk” once ran from the old ice-house to the woodland edge and must have been quite impressive.

-These mighty structures now stand quite unexpectedly in the midst of a residential housing estate paying quiet testament to the grand parkland that has long since gone.
+These mighty structures now stand quite unexpectedly in the midst of a residential housing estate.
+They quietly pay testament to the grand parkland that has long since gone.

 Find out more about The Chestnuts